 The CSV and PRE tooltips provide a means to get comma-separated values suitable for loading into excel and pre-formatted text that might work better in things like message boards and e-mails.

 In some cases, a player's career may span seasons for which a stat like strikeouts or sacrifice flies are not available and seasons for which they are.
 In those cases we attempt to mark the statistic as shown 162.
 This means that this career total does not include all seasons the player played and therefore we do not know the exact number.

 For the most common stats found in our leaderboards, we denote league leading stats with bold text.
 Major league leading totals are further marked with italics.
 For career statistics, all-time leaders are marked with **'s and active leaders with italics.

 When a stat is unavailable its season entry should be blank, rather than zero.
 This may not always be the case, but it is what we've tried to do.

 This value is calculated differently from the Total Baseball PRO+ statistic.
 Using OPS+ makes this difference more clear.
 PRO+ seems to be:

 OPS+ = PRO+ = 100 * ( OBP/lgOBP + SLG/lgSLG - 1)/BPF

 Where lgOBP and lgSLG are the slugging and on-base percentage of a league-average player, and BPF is the batting park factor.
 This takes into account the difference in runs scored in a team's home and road games, so it doesn't depend on how good an offense or defense a team has.

-My method is slightly more complicated, but I think it is more correct.
+Our method is slightly more complicated, but I think it is more correct.
 The BPF is set up for runs and the way it is implemented in PRO+ applies it to something other than runs.